-The annual alumni reunion of the Northwest School of Agriculture (NWSA) was held on Friday, June 28, 2019.
-Classmates and friends gathered to reconnect and to honor outstanding alumni from the NWSA with the Top Aggie award.
+CROOKSTON, Minn. –The alumni reunion of the Northwest School of Agriculture (NWSA) was held Thursday, August 19.
+Classmates and friends gathered to reconnect and honor outstanding alumni from the NWSA with the Top Aggie award.

 The award is the highest honor bestowed on NWSA alumni by its alumni association.
 This award recognizes alumni who have displayed exemplary commitment and service to community, education, family, or in their occupational field.

 The NWSA was a residential high school located on the Crookston campus from 1906-68.
-The reunion is planned by the Office of Development & Alumni Relations in cooperation with the NWSA Alumni Association board and is always in June.
+The reunion is planned by the Office of University & Alumni Relations in cooperation with the NWSA Alumni Association board.
 The first summer reunion of Northwest School alumni was held in 1925.
 Prior to that time, it was held during the annual Winter Shows in Crookston.